ABC-Center/ABC-guide/docs/wiki-guide/Git-Cherry-Pick-Guide.md

 # Git Cherry-pick update for Downstream Repos

 `git cherry-pick` is a handy tool to directly apply specific commits from one branch or repo to another even when they don't share a git history—especially when you do not want to merge large change sets.
-This can be helpful when forking another repo or building off an evolving template, such as this guide.
-Below, we provide a step-by-step guide to updating repositories based on the template guide repo:
+This can be helpful when forking another repo or building off an evolving template, such the [Collaborative Distributed Science Guide](https://github.com/Imageomics/Collaborative-distributed-science-guide).
+Below, we provide a step-by-step guide to updating repositories based on updating this repo from the template guide repo:

 !!! tip "Be Prepared!"
     Before you start, you should know which commits are going to be pulled from the template repo.
 Collect their hashes in a separate text file; be sure to list them in chronological order, so they can be applied correctly.